LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

     .FromEventPattern<FileSystemEventArgs>(watcher, nameof(watcher.Changed));
 ```

-If you have an object that provides an event you can use this overload of `FromEventPattern`, passing in the object and the name of the event that you'd like to use with Rx.
-There are a few problems with this.
+If you have an object that provides an event, you can use this overload of `FromEventPattern`, passing in the object and the name of the event that you'd like to use with Rx.
+Although this is the simplest way to adapt events into Rx's world, it has a few problems.

 Firstly, why do I need to pass the event name as a string?
 Identifying members with strings is an error-prone technique—the compiler won't notice if there's a mismatch between the first and second argument (e.g., if I passed the arguments `(somethingElse, nameof(watcher.Changed))` by mistake).
 Couldn't I just pass `watcher.Changed` itself?
 Unfortunately not—this is an example of the issue I mentioned in the first chapter: .NET events are not first class citizens.
 We can't use them in the way we can use other objects or values.
 For example, we can't pass an event as an argument to a method.
 In fact the only thing you can do with a .NET event is attach and remove event handlers.
 If I want to get some other method to attach handlers to the event of my choosing (e.g., here I want Rx to handle the events), then the only way to do that is to specify the event's name so that the method (`FromEventPattern`) can then use reflection to attach its own handlers.

 This is a problem for some deployment scenarios.
 It is increasingly common in .NET to do extra work at build time to optimize runtime behaviour, and reliance on reflection can compromise these techniques.
 For example, instead of relying on Just In Time (JIT) compilation of code, we might use Ahead of time (AoT) mechanisms. .NET's Ready to Run (R2R) system enables you to include pre-compiled code targeting specific CPU types alongside the normal IL, avoiding having to wait for .NET to compile the IL into runnable code.
-This can have a significant effect on startup times, making it an important technique both in client side applications, where it can fix problems where applications are sluggish when they first start up, and also in server-side applications, especially in cloud environments where code may be moved from one compute node to another fairly frequently, making it important to minimize cold start costs.
-There are also scenarios where JIT compilation is not even an option, in which case AoT compilation isn't simply an optimization: it's the only means by which code can run at all.
+This can have a significant effect on startup times, making it an important technique both in client side applications, where it can fix problems where applications are sluggish when they first start up.
+It can also be important in server-side applications, especially in cloud environments where code may be moved from one compute node to another fairly frequently, making it important to minimize cold start costs.
+There are also scenarios where JIT compilation is not even an option, in which case AoT compilation isn't merely an optimization: it's the only means by which code can run at all.

 The problem with reflection is that it makes it difficult for the build tools to work out what code will execute at runtime.
 When they inspect this call to `FromEventPattern` they will just see arguments of type `object` and `string`.
 It's not self-evident that this is going to result in reflection-driven calls to the `add` and `remove` methods for `FileSystemWatcher.Changed` at runtime.
 There are attributes that can be used to provide hints, but there are limits to how well these can work.
 Sometimes the build tools will be unable to determine what code would need to be AoT compiled to enable this method to execute without relying on runtime JIT.